dice-discord/bot/docs/commands/minecraft/server-status.md

 ## Description

-Get information about a Minecraft server
+Get information about a Minecraft server.

 ## Aliases